hmyuuu/kirin/docs/index.md

 # Kirin

-Kirin is the **K**ernel **I**ntermediate **R**epresentation **In**frastructure.
-It is a compiler
-infrastructure for building compilers for embedded domain-specific languages (eDSLs) that target scientific computing kernels.
+Kirin is the **K**ernel **I**ntermediate **R**epresentation **In**frastructure developed at [QuEra Computing Inc](https://quera.com).
+It is a compiler infrastructure for building compilers for embedded domain-specific languages (eDSLs) that target scientific computing kernels especially for quantum computing use cases where domain-knowledge in quantum computation is critical in the implementation of a compiler.
+This is also the infrastructure that powers the [Bloqade SDK](https://bloqade.quera.com).

 ## Features

-- MLIR-like dialects as composable python packages
+- [MLIR](https://mlir.llvm.org/)-like dialects as composable python packages
 - Generated Python frontend for your DSLs
 - Pythonic API for building compiler passes
-- Julia-like abstract interpretation framework
+- [Julia](https://julialang.org)-like abstract interpretation framework
 - Builtin support for interpretation
 - Builtin support Python type system and type inference
 - Type hinted via modern Python type hints

 ## Kirin's mission

-Compiler toolchain for scientists.
-Scientists are building domain-specific languages (DSLs) for scientific purposes.
-Most scientists do not have any compiler engineering background.
-On the other hand, these DSLs are often high-level, and their instructions are usually slower than the low-level instructions and thus result in smaller programs.
-No need to generate high quality LLVM IR/native binary most of the time!
-So there are some chances to simplify terminologies, interfaces for the none-pros, while allowing good interactivity and fast prototyping.
+Kirin empowers scientists to build tailored embedded domain-specific languages (eDSLs) by adhering to three core principles:

+1. **Scientists First** Kirin prioritizes enabling researchers to create compilers for scientific challenges.
+The toolchain is designed *by* and *for* domain experts, ensuring practicality and alignment with real-world research needs.

+2. **Focused Scope** Unlike generic compiler frameworks, Kirin deliberately narrows its focus to scientific applications.
+It specializes in high-level, structurally oriented eDSLs—optimized for concise, kernel-style functions that form the backbone of computational workflows.

+3. **Composability as a Foundation** Science thrives on interdisciplinary collaboration.
+Kirin treats composability—the modular integration of systems and components—as a first-class design principle.
+This ensures eDSLs and their compilers can seamlessly interact, mirroring the interconnected nature of scientific domains.

-For the interested, please read the [Kirin's Mission](blog/2024/11/11/kirins-mission/) blog post for more details.
+For the interested, please read the [Kirin blog post](blog/2024/11/11/kirins-mission/) blog post for more details.

 ## Acknowledgement